 In civil judicial proceedings, each Party shall, at least with respect to works, phonograms, and performances protected by copyright or related rights, and in case of trademark counterfeiting, establish or maintain pre-established damages, which shall be available on the election of the right holder.
 Pre-established damages shall be in an amount sufficient to constitute a deterrent to future infringements and to compensate fully the right holder for the harm caused by the infringement.]

-[KR propose: Article 9bis.4
+[KR/AU propose; ASN oppose: Article 9bis.4

-Each Party shall provide that its judicial authorities, [JP oppose: except in exceptional circumstances] [JP propose: where appropriate,] shall have the authority to order, at the conclusion of civil judicial proceedings concerning copyright or related rights infringement, patent infringement, or trademark infringement, that the prevailing party shall be awarded payment by the losing party of court costs or fees and reasonable attorneys’ fees.]
+Each Party shall provide that its judicial authorities, [JP oppose: except in exceptional circumstances] [JP propose: where appropriate,] shall have the authority to order, at the conclusion of civil judicial proceedings concerning copyright or related rights infringement, [AU oppose: patent infringement,] or trademark infringement, that the prevailing party shall be awarded payment by the losing party of court costs or fees and reasonable attorneys’ fees.]

-[JP/KR propose: Article 9bis.5]
+[KR/AU propose; ASN oppose: Article 9bis.5

+In civil judicial proceedings concerning copyright or related rights infringement and trademark counterfeiting, each Party shall provide that its judicial authorities shall have the authority to order the seizure of allegedly infringing goods, materials, and implements relevant to the act of infringement, and, at least for trademark counterfeiting, documentary evidence relevant to the infringement.]

+[JP/KR/AU propose ; ASN oppose: Article 9bis.6

-[JP/KR propose: Destroying infringing goods and materials and implements
+Destroying Infringing Goods and Materials and Implements

 With respect to at least pirated copyright goods and counterfeit trademark goods, each Party shall provide that, in civil judicial proceedings, at the right holder’s request, its judicial authorities have the authority to order that such infringing goods be destroyed, except in exceptional circumstances, without compensation of any sort.